omaralkubtan/Devices-Price-Classification-System/README.md

 Device: Represents the details of each device.

 ### Endpoints
-POST http://localhost:9000/api/devices/: Retrieves all devices.
+POST http://localhost:9000/api/devices/: Retrieves all devices.</br>
-GET http://localhost:9000/api/devices/{id}: Retrieves a specific device by ID.
+GET http://localhost:9000/api/devices/{id}: Retrieves a specific device by ID.</br>
-POST http://localhost:9000/api/devices: Adds a new device.
+POST http://localhost:9000/api/devices: Adds a new device.</br>
 POST http://localhost:9000/api/predict/{deviceId}: Predicts the price and updates the device entity.

+### Data Storage
+PostgresSQL

 ### Setup and Execution
 Open the demo project in IntelliJ IDEA or a similar IDE.
 Please Note That you have to install PostgreSQL First and make sure that the database is listening on port 5432, and creat database called called `device_price_classification`
 Run the application.

-### Data Storage
-PostgresSQL

-Contributions
+## Contributions
 Contributions are welcome.
 Please submit pull requests for review.